Keith Rabois

 Keith Rabois (born March 17, 1969) is an American technology executive and investor.
-He is a managing director at Khosla Ventures.
-He was an early-stage startup investor, and executive, at PayPal, LinkedIn, Slide, and Square.
+He is a managing director at Khosla Ventures and a co-founder of Opendoor.
+He was an early-stage startup investor, and executive, at PayPal, LinkedIn, and Square.
 Rabois invested in Yelp and the Xoom Corporation prior to each company's initial public offering (IPO).
 For both investments he insisted on being a board of directors member.

 Rabois is considered a member of the PayPal Mafia.
-Rabois has been involved in investments in YouTube, Palantir Technologies, Lyft, Airbnb, Eventbrite, wish.com, Relcy and theorg.com.
+Rabois has been involved in investments in YouTube, Palantir Technologies, Lyft, Airbnb, and other companies.

 Early life and education

 Rabois was born on March 17, 1969, and raised in Edison, New Jersey.
 He studied political science as an undergraduate at Stanford University, receiving his B.A. in 1991 and a J.D. from Harvard Law School in 1994.
 While at Stanford, he became acquainted with Peter Thiel, then-editor and co-founder of The Stanford Review.
 Rabois later contributed to the libertarian newspaper.
 Rabois was one of several students reprimanded for shouting homophobic slurs outside an instructor's home, including the suggestion that the instructor "die of AIDS."
 Rabois stated that the incident was designed to challenge Stanford's rules on student speech.
 Thiel later defended Rabois in his book, The Diversity Myth: Multiculturalism and Political Intolerance on Campus.